rediacc/www/src/content/docs/en/cli/api-reference/ceph.md

 - Vault data must be provided as text (cannot be empty)
 - Maximum vault chunk size is 3,072 characters
 - Large vaults automatically split into multiple chunks
-- Vault data is encrypted with company master password
+- Vault data is encrypted with organization master password
 - Each update increments vault version number
 - Previous vault data is completely replaced
 - Update is logged in audit trail